 George Gerbner Model of Communication

-This article provides a practical explanation of the George Gerbner Model of Communication.
+George Gerbner Model of Communication: this article provides a practical explanation of the George Gerbner Model of Communication.
 After reading, you’ll understand the basics of this powerful communication tool.

 What is the George Gerbner Model of Communication?